 Your challenge is to pick a vertebrate animal living in a tropical rainforest and draw/illustrate/predict how it may look in the future due to the long-term effects of climate change (think thousands of years ... or more!).
 Please consider habitat changes due to rising temperatures and rising seas and animal adaptations needed to survive, such as camouflage, defense, eating food, and/or how it moves.
 Some possible habitat changes to consider are: Inland rainforests that become savannas (rolling grasslands with scattered trees & shrubs), inland rainforests that become mixed woodlands (low-density forest with shrubs & trees), or coastal rainforests that become marshes/seasonal wetlands or become completely underwater.
 Your entry should provide at least two illustrations - one of your animal in its present habitat and one as an adapted animal in the predicted future habitat.
 Also, submit a short essay (max 150 words) to explain your illustrations.
 You are not allowed to choose humans as your animal.

 Please do NOT include your face or name in your entry.

 Go wild... and good luck!

 Body structures, like spikes, horns, or sharp claws, help protect and defend animals against any creature that threatens them.
 What kinds of defensive body structures will help your creature look tough?
 How will your animal use these structures to fight off another animal?

-When an environment changes, finding food can be harder.
-Whether your animal eats veggies or meat, it has specialized structures for obtaining food and eating food.
+When an environment changes, finding food can be more challenging.
+Whether your animal eats veggies or meat, it has specialized structures for obtaining and eating food.
 What anatomy changes will your creature evolve to help it find food?
-Will your creature change its diet, if so, why?
+Will your creature change its diet?
+If so, why?